Qualcomm slashes jobs and costs, says may split itself up

 Qualcomm makes software and chips used in smartphones, tablets and gaming devices and is known for its Snapdragon processor used in high-end smartphones made by Samsung Electronics Co Ltd (005930.KS), HTC Corp (2498.TW) and ZTE Corp 000063.SZ.

-It faces intense competition from Taiwan's MediaTek Inc (2454.TW) and a handful of small Chinese companies that specialize in making chips for low-priced phones.
+It faces intense competition from Taiwan's MediaTek Inc (2454.TW) and a handful of small Chinese companies that specialise in making chips for low-priced phones.

 This year, Samsung said it would use its own processor for the new Galaxy S6 smartphone instead of Snapdragon.